Logan1x/Utopia/README.md

-# Utopia - Quiz app
+# Utopia - An Quiz Planet
 Quiz app based on different themes and screen sizes to make a diffrence.